paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 ## § 7108.
 Actions against significant traffickers in persons
 **(a) Authority to sanction significant traffickers in persons**

-(1) **In general** — The President may exercise the authorities set forth in [section 1702 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1702&num=0&edition=prelim) without regard to [section 1701 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) in the case of any of the following persons:
+(1) **In general** — The President may exercise the authorities set forth in [section 1702 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1702&num=0&edition=prelim) without regard to [section 1701 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim), or section 1263 of the Global Magnitsky Human Rights Accountability Act (subtitle F of title XII of Public Law 114–328; [22 U.S.C.
+2656](./chapter-038-department-of-state.md#section-2656) note), in the case of any of the following persons:

   (A) Any foreign person that plays a significant role in a severe form of trafficking in persons, directly or indirectly in the United States.

   (B) Foreign persons that materially assist in, or provide financial or technological support for or to, or provide goods or services in support of, activities of a significant foreign trafficker in persons identified pursuant to subparagraph (A).

   (C) Foreign persons that are owned, controlled, or directed by, or acting for or on behalf of, a significant foreign trafficker identified pursuant to subparagraph (A).

+  (D) Officials of a foreign government who participate in, facilitate, or condone severe forms of trafficking in persons for significant financial gain.

 (2) **Penalties** — The penalties set forth in [section 1705 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1705&num=0&edition=prelim) apply to violations of any license, order, or regulation issued under this section.